 Step 3: Set up Your Shoot

 Prepare your shoot by gathering any props you need, hanging sheets if necessary to create a white background, and setting up your lights.
+This can take a lot of troubleshooting and adjustment, based on your experience.
+Be patient with yourself ask others for input, if possible!

 Step 4: Clean Your Products